 Extremely well –the department consistently performs far above national averages for the subject and is amongst the highest performing at Polesworth.

-In 2019, 94% of students achieved at least in line with their target grades whilst over 76% of students exceeded their target.
+In 2019 (the most recent year that students sat exams), 94% of students achieved at least in line with their target grades whilst over 76% of students exceeded their target.

 82% of our students achieved A*-B (49% nationally) and 97% achieved A*-C (79% nationally).
 Furthermore, more than 95% of our students have passed the course (A*-E) during the last 10 years.

 We are very proud of these results as we believe they demonstrate the hard work of our teachers in helping students to realise their potential.

 |Fin Wood – A||Olivia Davies – A*||Isabelle Head – A*|